arduino-bitcoin/arduino-bitcoin/docs/readme.md

 ### Quickstart

-In this guide we construct a [transaction on the testnet](https://testnet.blockchain.info/tx/15f5023a13779fcc2ca48ea538262fb9fcc2b4a74d2182c9712ad41a2cf18f50) sending 10 mBTC to address `mqSK6CUkT4b1YLpUSgA4rkB3YDr7eZKNXd`, sign it with private key and print signed raw transaction to the serial port.
+In this section we will construct a [transaction on the testnet](https://testnet.blockchain.info/tx/15f5023a13779fcc2ca48ea538262fb9fcc2b4a74d2182c9712ad41a2cf18f50) sending 10 mBTC to address `mqSK6CUkT4b1YLpUSgA4rkB3YDr7eZKNXd`, sign it with private key and print signed raw transaction to the serial port.

 We spend first output of the transaction with id [838395321d85119d0872efa1155bb764db24ee8231224576ef1929d8e63ae70e](https://testnet.blockchain.info/tx/838395321d85119d0872efa1155bb764db24ee8231224576ef1929d8e63ae70e).